Claude Hayes (artist): Career

 Hayes began as a portraitist in oils, but the requirements expressed by some sitters and commissioners annoyed him and he increasingly spent his time on landscape painting, finally deciding to abandon portraiture, this time with his father's encouragement.
 He lived with his father in northwest London and met many artist friends of his father.
 Having previously concentrated on oil painting he then began to experiment with water colours (not covered in his training), which eventually became his preferred medium.
 He began to exhibit at the Royal Institute of Painters in Water Colours in 1884, with a painting entitled Scene near Horsham, and in 1886 he was elected to membership.
 In 1883, he had been made a member of the Royal Institute of Oil Painters and exhibited there annually up to and including 1920, with the exception only of 1919.
 He also exhibited regularly at commercial galleries in London and elsewhere.
+His exhibiting statistics have been given as: 76 at the Royal Academy, 242 at the Brook Street Gallery, 205 at the Royal Institute of Painters in Water Colours, 93 at Royal Institute of Oil Painters, 282 at Walker's Gallery, London, 39 at the Walker Art Gallery, Liverpool and elsewhere.